 Forest Hill Dementia Friendly Community

-- make Forest Hill a place where people living with dementia, and their family and friends, feel supported to participate in their community
+With a “nothing about us, without us” philosophy, this collaboration of organisations, carers and people living with dementia co-designed resources to make Forest Hill a place where people living with dementia, and their family and friends, feel supported to participate in their community

-If you would like to become a dementia friendly cafe or business, please contact Sharon Porteous at IEPCP on (03) 8843 2254 or email: firstname.lastname@example.org
+For more information please contact Sharon Porteous at IEPCP on (03) 8843 2254 or email: firstname.lastname@example.org

 Join the national campaign to become a dementia friend by completing free online learning and increase your understanding about dementia.

 IEPCP acknowledges the support of the Victorian Government.

 |19/11/2019||Document||Inner East Primary Care Partnership|